Arcadia-Science/2024-unicellular-tracking/README.md

     --output-directory /path/to/writeable/storage/location/
 ```

-The output for each ND2 file is a MP4 file that is basically a compressed, contrast-enhanced version of the timelapse with cell trajectories animated in a variety of colors corresponding to the trajectory ID.
+The output for each ND2 file is a MP4 file that is a compressed, contrast-enhanced version of the timelapse with cell trajectories animated in a variety of colors corresponding to the trajectory ID.
 Note that in the above examples, `--framerate` and `--output-directory` are both optional arguments.
 The default frame rate is 30 fps, while the default output directory is a directory named `processed` within the input directory (first argument).
 If `{input-directory}/processed/` already exists, files may be overwritten.

 ## Contributing